YasinSonmez/Scarab-Trace-and-Simulate-Script/README.md

 ```

 Next, use the `trace.sh` script to trace the command you want.
-The first argument should be the command to be traced, and the second argument should be the path to Scarab installation.
+The first argument should be the path to Scarab installation, and the second argument should be the command to be traced

 For example, to trace the `ls` command where Scarab is located at `~/scarab` directory, run:

 ```

-./trace.sh ls ~/scarab
+./trace.sh ~/scarab ls

 ```